vishwanath79/noteslearner/README.md

 More features coming soon.
 - [ ] Add a quiz mode
 - [ ] Add a spaced repetition mode
-- [ ] Add some AI to help with learning so I can call this an AI qpp
+- [ ] Add some AI to help with learning so I can call this an AI app wink

 ## Getting Started